Experienced Atlanta DUI Lawyers at Chestney & Sullivan

 What happens if I win the DUI license suspension hearing?

-If Judge Malihi finds that one or more of the applicable statutory factors above were not met at the Atlanta DUI license suspension hearing, the judge will issue an order reversing the suspension action.
+Suppose Judge Malihi finds that one or more of the applicable statutory factors above were not met at the Atlanta DUI license suspension hearing.
+In that case, the judge will issue an order reversing the suspension action.
 The Office of State Administrative Hearings will then transmit the order to the Georgia Department of Driver Services.
 Then, Georgia DDS will delete the suspension action from your driver’s history.
 This does not mean that your Atlanta DUI charges are being dismissed, but this hearing can be a great tool to gain an advantage in your Atlanta DUI criminal case.

 What happens if I lose the OSAH license suspension hearing?